attentionmech/tokenbender/README.md

 The state of the graph (including command outputs) is captured after each full execution cycle ("epoch"), allowing you to step back and forth through the history using a slider to observe how data flows and changes.

+Note: for higher performance script instead of ollama, checkout my brutebench repo. it has a high throughput setup with ray serve.

 ## UI

 <img width=600 src="https://github.com/user-attachments/assets/724589b3-7a41-483e-a6a6-d4c98a4fd680" />